diva3501/diva3501/README.md

 💻 A Passionate Full Stack Developer | 🌐 MERN Stack Enthusiast | 🤖 Beginner in AI/ML Projects

-* 🌍  I'm based in Chennai
+* 🌍  I'm currently in Chennai
 * ✉️  You can contact me at [divakar3501@gmail.com](mailto:divakar3501@gmail.com)
 * 🤝  I'm open to collaborating on projects based on Full stack and AIML